bigtreetech/docs/docs/Panda_Hub_Plus.md

 ## **Product Overview**

-Panda Hub Plus is a compact power distribution solution designed for Bambu Lab P1, X1, and A1 series printers.
-It supports a **5V / 5A power input** (via a standard adapter or the Panda Branch Plus Type-C port) and provides **seven Type-C outputs**, capable of powering up to 7 devices simultaneously.
+Panda Hub Plus is a compact power distribution unit for Bambu Lab P1, X1, and A1 series printers.
+It accepts a 5V/5A input from a standard adapter or the Panda Branch Plus Type-C port and distributes power through seven Type-C outputs, enabling the simultaneous operation of up to seven devices.

-With its printable case, Panda Hub Plus can also be mounted inside the P1 printer chamber for a clean, professional installation.
-This product delivers reliable performance to all connected devices while ensuring safe and organized cable management in your workspace.
+The Panda Hub Plus features a printable case for a clean, professional installation inside the P1 printer chamber.
+It ensures reliable performance for all connected devices while maintaining safe and organized cable management.

 ## **Features**

 * Dedicated power hub for Bambu Lab printers

-* Supports **5V / 5A input** (adapter or Panda Branch Plus Type-C port)
+* Supports **5V/5A input** (adapter or Panda Branch Plus Type-C port)

 * Provides **7 × Type-C outputs** (3 × 3A, 4 × 1.5A)